dhymik/DhyMik.DocFx.UpdateDocFxVersionAttribute/README.md

 a link into the auto-generated header and the footer.
 The link displays the current version and links to a version file which can also be defined inside docfx.json, along with a link hint text.

+The example markup is based on the DocFx `default` template.

 #### 1. Add link metadata to docfx.json:
 Manually add 2 new custom attributes to the `globalMetadata` section of docfx.json:
 - `_DocumentationVersionFilePath`: